Incremental Data Reader

 Updating the Data Reader

-The checkpoints for this data reader will be a date time.
-The SDK will automatically handle checkpoints to be a date time.
-Each time there is a successful run the data reader the checkpoint will automatically be set to the start time of the data reader.
+The checkpoints for this data reader will be a date time with UTC as the timezone.
+Each time there is a successful run the data reader the checkpoint will automatically be set to the start time (in UTC) of the data reader.

 App/v1/Example/ExampleDataReader.cs